 |Repairs and tuning open daily||√|

-40 000 Big White Toques Sold and Counting!
 If you’ve walked around Big White Ski Resort, you’ve probably seen dozens of Big White toques — the colourful hats with their huge white pom-poms.
-Since they hit the shelves back in December 2013, Big White toques have become the most recognizable accessory on the resort, and this week their sales hit a remarkable milestone…
+Since they hit the shelves back in December 2013, Big White toques have become the most recognizable accessory on the resort with over 40,000 sold.

 |Dog Sled Tours||Before heading out on your exhilarating dog sled adventure at Big White, you will learn everything you need to know about dog sled tours in Canada.
 All sleds are guided.
 Guests may be given the option to drive the sled, daylight and safety permitting.|